What is a sub-processor under GDPR

 Contract lifecycle management automates renewal and update notifications, ensuring Data Processing Agreements remain current and reflect actual processing relationships.

-Privacy management software centralises GDPR compliance oversight, integrating sub-processor management with broader data protection activities, such as handling data subject requests and responding to breaches.
+Privacy management software centralises GDPR compliance oversight, integrating sub-processor management with broader data protection activities such as handling data subject requests and responding to breaches.

-Can a processor use a sub-processor without controller approval?
-No, GDPR Article 28 requires written authorisation from the controller before engaging any sub-processor.
-Processing personal data through unauthorised sub-processors constitutes a breach of both contractual and legal requirements.
+No. GDPR Article 28 requires written authorisation from the controller before engaging any sub-processor.
+Processing personal data through unauthorised sub-processors is a breach of both contractual and legal requirements.

-What happens if a sub-processor causes a data breach?
-The processor remains liable to the controller and must notify within 72 hours of becoming aware of the breach.
+The processor remains liable to the controller and must notify the controller within 72 hours of becoming aware of the breach.
 The processor may subsequently claim damages from the sub-processor based on their contractual relationship.

-Can sub-processors engage their own sub-sub-processors?
-Yes, but they need authorisation following the same GDPR requirements as the original sub-processor appointment.
+Yes, but they need authorisation in accordance with the same GDPR requirements as the original sub-processor appointment.
 The processor remains liable for ensuring compliance throughout the entire chain of processing relationships.